 Bluebelle is a beautiful dress with elements that hearken back to the flower it was named for.
 The scalloped hem, the curved multi-piece collar, the petal sleeves, and the tiny mother-of-pearl buttons all echo the bluebell's distinctive swoops and curves.
 The Melody Valerie bow graces the back of the dress -- a mark of our approval!

 Inside, the dress doesn't disappoint.
-The bodice is fully lined, the armhole seams are neatly bound with self-fabric, and, to avoid velcro damage to either your doll or the dress, it fastens smartly with snaps.
+The bodice is fully lined, the armhole seams are neatly bound with self-fabric, and, to avoid hook and loop tape damage to either your doll or the dress, it fastens smartly with snaps.

 This PDF dress pattern works well with two similar-weight fabrics in harmonizing colors.
 This example uses cotton shirting, but any lightweight cotton or linen would also work well.